Ginger tea: United States of America

 The concept of tea was introduced to the U.S. by the Dutch in the mid-1640s.
 It was known as the First Amsterdam drink and has evolved into various flavors.
 Since China had invented the idea of tea, the U.S. only began learning of their methods when the Dutch brought it over during trade.

 East Asia

 China

-In the Tang dynasty, tea was flavoured to counteract the bitter taste.
-Ginger was favoured among tea drinkers, in addition to onion, orange peel, cloves, and peppermint.
+In the Tang dynasty, tea was flavored to counteract the bitter taste.
+Ginger was favored among tea drinkers, in addition to onion, orange peel, cloves, and peppermint.

 Japan

 In Japan, it is called Shōgayu (生姜湯).

 Korea

 In Korea, ginger tea is called saenggang-cha (/ko/).
 It can be made either by boiling fresh ginger slices in water or mixing ginger juice with hot water.
 Sliced ginger preserved in honey, called saenggang-cheong, can also be mixed with hot water to make ginger tea.
 Nowadays, powdered instant versions are also widely available.
-When served, the tea is often served garnished with jujubes and pine nuts.
+The tea is often served with a garnish of jujubes and pine nuts.
 When using fresh ginger, the tea can be sweetened with honey, sugar, or other sweeteners according to taste.
 Garlic, jujubes, and pear are sometimes boiled along with ginger.